stoermelder/vcvrack-packone/docs/Stroke.md

 - **Toggle lock modules** (added in v1.8.0)
   Triggers the option in the menu View -> Lock modules.

-### Bonus tips
+## Tips

 - While you can assign duplicate hotkeys only one of them will work.

-STROKE was added in v1.7.0 of PackOne.
+STROKE was added in v1.7 of PackOne.